The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The Bailey diagram

 Several recent studies have confirmed the complex nature of the Oosterhoff dichotomy, as a result of stellar and galactic evolution processes. \citet{Zhang2023}, for instance, indicated that the properties that define the Oosterhoff dichotomy vary with the position in the Galaxy and from galaxy to galaxy.
 Other studies have directly attributed the emergence of the Oosterhoff dichotomy to the accretion history of the Galaxy and/or RRL evolutionary effects \citep[e.g.,][]{Luongo2024,Li2024}, while others have linked the depopulation of the Oosterhoff gap to the mass of the accreted dwarf galaxies hosting globular clusters \citep{Prudil2024c}. \citet{Fabrizio2019} and \citet{Fabrizio2021} provided an interpretation for the observed dichotomy, based on their reported anti-correlation between the position of RRLs in the Bailey diagram and their metallicities (for both RRab and RRc), observed as a steady decrease in their pulsation periods and in their visual amplitudes with increasing metallicity.
 These authors proposed the lack of metal-intermediate Galactic globular clusters hosting sizeable samples of RRL stars as a potential explanation for the dichotomy.
 Our reported anti-correlations (resulting from the extent of the instability strip exploration as a function of [Fe/H] and the period-density relation of RRLs) and the smooth transition from the long period (low metallicity) to the short period regime (high metallicity), together with the lack of intermediate metallicity Galactic globular clusters, provides a sensible explanation for the dichotomy, in line with the interpretation suggested by these authors.
+We note, however, that while our results support a metallicity-driven interpretation of the Oosterhoff dichotomy, metallicity alone does not uniquely determine horizontal branch morphology (and therefore, the pulsation properties of RRLs).
+The well-known second parameter problem, i.e., the dependence of horizontal branch morphology on parameters other than metallicity (e.g., age, helium abundance, and mass loss), also plays a role in shaping the distribution of stars along the instability strip and the observed Oosterhoff properties \citep[see e.g.,][]{Catelan2009,Catelan2015}.